sustc-xylab/ARGpore2/README.md

 		specify the path of the KRAKEN database in ARGpore_CONFIG

-## Using ARGpore
+## Using ARGpore2
-Once download ARGpore package, all needed analysis is wrapped up in one executable named **ARGpore.sh**.
-Please **use bash instead of sh** to initiate ARGpore.
+Once download ARGpore2 package, all needed analysis is wrapped up in one executable named **ARGpore.sh**.
+Please **use bash instead of sh** to initiate argpore.sh.

 	bash $PATH_to_ARGpore/argpore.sh -f test.fa -t 60 > ARGpore.log